marazt/garmin-connect-client/README.md

 # Garmin Connect Client

 GarminConnectClient is a library for communication with **GarminConnect**.
 It allows to list, download and upload Garmin activities.
-It is inspired by https://github.com/La0/garmin-uploader.
+It is inspired by [https://github.com/La0/garmin-uploader](https://github.com/La0/garmin-uploader).

 ## Version

+- **Version 1.2.0** - 2020-01-12

+  - Fix of the GarminConnect login workflow.
+Thanks [@GroveJay](https://github.com/GroveJay).

 - **Version 1.1.0** - 2019-05-21

   - Fix of the workflow.
 A csrf token must be parsed and added to the login step.